 Typical grizzly screen bar decks are made from laser cut mild steel or Bisalloy plate.
 Alternative grizzly designs are from flat bar, rod or tube.

 - Rough sizing from a crusher.

-- Preliminary sorting in a recycling plant.
+- Preliminary sorting in a recycling plant or quarry.